-If you are retired from practice, deployed on active military duty, or disabled and unable to work due to medical circumstances (or serving as the primary caregiver for another with medical circumstance), you may be eligible to change your ASHA certification status to Retired or Inactive.
+If you are retired from practice, deployed (or the spouse of someone deployed) on active military duty, or disabled and unable to work due to medical circumstances (or serving as the primary caregiver for another with medical circumstance), you may be eligible to change your ASHA certification status to Retired or Inactive.

-Certificate holders interested in changing their certification status are required to submit a signed affidavit that confirms they will not provide or supervise the provision of clinical services while their certification status is Inactive or Retired.
+Certificate holders interested in changing their certification status—with the exception of active military duty who may provide services as part of their assigned role during deployment—are required to submit a signed affidavit that confirms they will not provide or supervise the provision of clinical services while their certification status is Inactive or Retired.
 ASHA defines clinical services as the evaluation and treatment of persons with speech-language and/or hearing impairments, whether such services are provided in elementary or secondary schools, in private practice, or in free-standing community clinics, rehabilitation centers, hospitals, nursing homes, or other facilities.

 Certificate holders who qualify for Retired or Inactive status